 Interruptions or intermission (break in learning) during the programme must be agreed with the employer.
-If the period is more than 4 weeks, this has to be logged as a break in
+If the period is more than one calendar month, this has to be logged

 An intermission form will be obtained from the apprenticeship team, completed, and sent to the Student Progress Team with a copy kept on file.
 Please note you are unable to use the online system for apprenticeship intermission/breaks in learning.
 The duration of the apprenticeship and planned end date will be amended in an updated Commitment statement to reflect the changes.
 See the Higher and Degree Apprenticeship Employer handbook Degree and higher apprenticeships for businesses | University of Essex